Property Repairs and Maintenance

 Please contact the property team during normal working hours on 01332 388650 or email email@example.com

-Any out of hours emergency please refer to the Emergency Contractors list provide with your Clergy Housing Guide or visit the link on the website.
+Any out of hours emergency please refer to the Emergency Contractors list from the links below.

 All our contractors have confirmed that they are still fully working and taking the necessary safety measures.